ruhajaved/ENEL453_LAB4/README.md

 If looking to simulate the design, create a project in ModelSim.
 You can then use any of the different testbenches provided to test different parts of the design.

+Also note that depending on if looking to test the design on the board vs simulate on ModelSim, you must comment out one of the lines from line 34-35 in "ADC_Data.vhd".

 ## Possible Improvements

 Possible improvements for this project include: